United States–European Union relations: Spying

 Secret documents obtained by German news magazine Der Spiegel in 2013 state that European Union offices in the United States and United Nations headquarters have been targeted for spying by the National Security Agency (NSA), an intelligence office operated by the United States government.
 The reports revealed that the United States bugged offices, accessed internal computer networks, obtained documents and emails, and listened to phone calls.
 Subsequent reports from the media further state that domestic European Union offices in Brussels have also been targeted; along with EU offices, embassies of India, Japan, Mexico, South Korea and Turkey are also listed as targets in the documents.
-On June 30, 2013, the President of the European Parliament, Martin Schulz demanded for a full clarification from Washington and stated that if the allegations were true, EU and US relations would be severely impacted.
+On June 30, 2013, the President of the European Parliament, Martin Schulz demanded for a full clarification from Washington and stated that if the allegations were true, EU and U.S. relations would be severely impacted.

 Fall of Afghanistan

-The fall of Afghanistan in August 2021 had a negative impact on United States–European Union relations.
+The fall of Afghanistan in August 2021 had a negative impact on European Union–United States relations.

+Dispute with China

+While most Americans see China as a rival (52%) or an enemy (38%), Europeans have more mixed attitudes toward China, according to a recent Pew Research Center study.
+On average, 43% of Europeans see China as "a necessary partner" compared to 24% who see the country as a rival or 11% as an enemy.

 Resolved

 Banana wars

-The EU and the US have had a long-running dispute over the EU's banana imports.
+The EU and the U.S. have had a long-running dispute over the EU's banana imports.
 As part of their international aid, the EU offered tenders, on a first-come-first-served basis, for bananas from countries in Africa, the Caribbean and the Pacific.
 The United States argued that it favored local producers in former colonies of EU member-states over US-owned corporations in Latin America.
 The Clinton administration responded by imposing heavy tariffs on luxury goods created in the EU.
 Such goods included cashmere from Scotland and French Cognac brandy, made in the original constituency of then Prime Minister of France Jean-Pierre Raffarin.
 The Clinton administration then took the banana wars to the World Trade Organization (WTO) in 1999, after Chiquita made a $500,000 donation to the Democratic Party.
 The two sides reached an agreement in 2001.